nithishakumar/Pattern-After-Effects-Plugin/README.md

 13. Replace the code in Pattern.cpp and Pattern.h to the one from the repository.
 14. Add Draw.h, Draw.cpp, Draw_Tiling.cpp to Pattern.sln.
-15. Run Visual Studio as administrator and build the plugin by clicking on "Local Windows Debugger"!
+15. Run Visual Studio as administrator and build the plugin by clicking on "Local Windows Debugger!"
 You can find the plugin at Effect << Motion Graphics Plugins.